Tips to stop snoring

 There are a range of anti-snoring products clinically proven to reduce or stop snoring.

 • Positional Sleep Therapy: A positional sleep therapy anti-snoring device is a great option for those who only snore when laying on their back.
 There are different types of positional sleep therapy including small forehead devices, positional sleep therapy belts and positional sleep therapy vests.
 Each version of the therapy helps to prevent sleeping on your back to stop you from snoring.
-The Somnibel Positional Sleep Therapy Trainer is a small device worn each evening on the forehead and vibrates when the wearer rolls over onto their back.
+The Somnibel Positional Sleep Therapy Trainer is a small device worn each night on the forehead and vibrates when the wearer rolls over onto their back.
 The vibration encourages them to roll back over preventing airway obstructions causing snoring.

 • Nasal irrigation: Sinus and nasal congestion make breathing through your nose difficult, inducing snoring.
 You may find you only snore at certain times of year due to the weather and seasonal allergies.
 Nasal irrigation helps to clear your sinuses and open your nasal airway, removing congestion.
 Most nasal irrigators use a natural saline solution to rinse out your sinuses in minutes!
 The SinuPulse Nasal Irrigator is a great option to stop snoring and relieve your congestion.